 Water temperature matters when it comes to the proper care of dentures.
 Water that is too hot can warp your dentures and ruin their appearance.
 Warping can also cause your dentures to fit improperly, meaning a visit to the dentist for a replacement.

 Turn on cold water when cleaning or rinsing your dentures.
 You can use room temperature or lukewarm water, but never let it get too hot, and never use boiling water from the kettle.

 Handle with care

 One of the most critical denture care tips is to handle your dentures with care.
 Dentures can be expensive, and they are not built to withstand harsh handling.
-The proper denture care includes handing your dentures carefully when brushing, rinsing, and holding your dentures.
+Proper denture care includes handling your dentures carefully when brushing, rinsing, and holding your dentures.

 Keep a soft, clean towel on the counter near the sink when cleaning your dentures.
 This prevents the dentures from banging into the hard countertop surface.
 A towel also provides a soft spot for your dentures to sit on, which is less likely to result in them sliding onto the floor.

 Don’t rinse your dentures in the kitchen or another room in the house.
 Always perform your cleaning procedures in the bathroom so that your dentures don’t get lost.
 This also maintains consistency in your denture care routine.